ramiro/Pocket-Plus-Calibre-Plugin/README.md

 This is a fork of the original 2011 Calibre ReadItLater plugin.

+<span style="color:red">(Mind some of this documentation is outdated with the newest version of the plugin [v2.3](https://github.com/mmagnus/Pocket-Plus-Calibre-Plugin/releases/tag/v2.3), to be fixed soon, see the top of the plugin for new configuration)</span>

 # Workflow
 (some potential workflow that @mmagnus is using at the moment)